JasonGROSSO/Moonshot-project/README.md

 # Moonshot-project

-This project objectives is to provide a tool to help developers working on a new old project with no available/up to date documentation.
+This project objective is to provide a tool to help developers working on a new old project with no available/up to date documentation.

 This tool will create a catalog of the projects componants: it will make a file containing all the functions, one containing all the variables...